How to Use Free Fonts Legally Without Breaking Copyright Laws

 The risk just isn't worth cutting a corner here.
 Spending a few extra minutes checking a license before you start is a million times better than fighting a legal battle later.

 At the end of the day, getting free font licenses right really just comes down to a few key habits.
-You've got to check the license terms for every single font, and pay close attention to what it says about commercial use, web embedding, and sharing the files.
+You must check the license terms for every single font and pay close attention to what it says about commercial use, web embedding, and sharing the files.
 Your best bet is to get your fonts from reputable places or platforms with clear, flexible open-source licenses, like the SIL Open Font License you'll see a lot on Google Fonts.

 Never, ever assume 'free to download' means 'free for everything.'
 Always double-check if your project, especially if it's a commercial website, is actually covered by the license.
-And keeping a record of where you got your fonts and what their licenses are isn't just a 'nice to have', it's essential for protecting your work.
+Keeping a record of where you got your fonts and what their licenses are isn't just a 'nice to have'; it's essential for protecting your work.

-By just being careful about checking and saving these font licenses, you can use cool typefaces to bring your vision to life without constantly looking over your shoulder.
-This bit of extra work up front makes sure your projects don't just look great, but are also built on a solid, legal foundation.
+By being careful about checking and saving these font licenses, you can use cool typefaces to bring your vision to life without constantly looking over your shoulder.
+This bit of extra work up front ensures your projects not only look great but are also built on a solid, legal foundation.

-Here at Kleap, we're all about helping creators build a powerful and professional presence online.
-That means giving you the tools to make beautiful link-in-bio pages and websites, but also sharing the know-how to do it all the right way.
+At Kleap, we're all about helping creators build a powerful and professional presence online.
+That means providing you with the tools to create beautiful link-in-bio pages and websites, while also sharing the know-how to do it all the right way.

 When you get the legal details right, you're free to focus on what really matters: growing your brand and connecting with your audience.
-Ready to build a stunning, and legally solid, website without the headache?
+Are you ready to build a stunning and legally solid website without the headache?

 Check out Kleap's powerful features and start creating your public profile today.
-We handle the tech stuff so you can focus on building a brand that’s not just impressive, but completely professional.
+We handle the tech stuff so you can focus on building a brand that’s not only impressive but completely professional.

 Tags